stuible/VCH-homehealth/pages/modules/introduction/more/intro.md

       text: Part of partnering in the client’s journey is accepting their wishes for future health care when they are no longer able to communicate for themselves.
     - part: spacer
     - part: half
+      title: Take Action
       text: Before we walk along side our clients, we have to understand where they are coming from.
-      title: Take Action
       text-2: "1.
 Please watch the introduction to: Hope that Helps: Trauma Informed Care"
       youtube: https://www.youtube.com/embed/KODThTB-rHc
     - part: half
+      title: Take Action
       text: It is important to walk along side our clients on their journey to optimize their health.
-      title: Take Action
       text-2: "2.
-Review the following video and write down how you can support clients to transition from one point of care to another."
+Watch the video and write down how you can support clients’ transition from one point of care to another."
       youtube: https://www.youtube.com/embed/51KrAku6awE

   - section: